 But the fact remains that the enrollment process has become easier and smoother over time.
 The ACA itself faces other challenges from the Trump administration, Congressional Republicans, and in some cases, attorneys general who represent red states.
 But glitchy exchange websites are no longer making headlines, and that’s been the case for a few years now.
 People are able to sign up with relative ease, as long as they’re able to find a plan that fits their needs and budget.

 Shorter OEP means more pressure on those who help

-The enrollment window for 2020 coverage is just over six weeks long, as was the case for 2018 and 2019 coverage.
-In most states, open enrollment will end on December 15, 2019, with all plans effective January 1.
+The enrollment window for 2021 coverage is just over six weeks long, as has been the case for the last few years.
+In most states, open enrollment will end on December 15, 2020, with all plans effective January 1.

 Due to the funding cuts for the Navigator program, there are fewer Navigator organizations providing enrollment assistance in HealthCare.gov states (states that run their own exchanges provide their own Navigator funding, and have not been affected by the Trump administration’s Navigator funding cuts).
 This has resulted in fewer enrollment assisters and potential backlogs at enrollment assistance centers during the open enrollment period.
 In addition, insurers reduced or eliminated commissions for brokers in many states over the last few years, resulting in fewer brokers working with the exchanges to help people enroll (this trend has been reversing in many areas as commissions started to rebound in 2019 due to increasing insurer profits).